|Dr. James Manney House|

 On April 28, 1885, Charles sent a letter from Prescott to the Beaufort postmaster (then John Forlaw):

 Will you be so kind as to inform me if Nancy LeCroft Manney daughter of Dr. Manney of Beaufort is still living – if not what members of the Dr’s family yet survive.
 I am a friend of the family and wish much to learn something of them especially of the daughter Nancy.
 Please do not fail to answer as I feel a deep interest in this matter.

 |Charles G.W.
 French|

-Although Charles expected a response from the postmaster, he received one from Nancy.
+Although Charles expected a response from the postmaster, he MAY have received a response from Nancy instead.